Ski Gear Review: EXTREM, LANGE, LOOK, MARKER | Edited by Yuki Kuwahara

 Touring: ★★★☆☆ *When using CAST

-(when using CAST): You need to remove the toe piece to change modes, which takes some getting used to, but it is very convenient to be able to use the Look P18 in the backcountry.
+(when using CAST): It takes some getting used to as you need to remove the toe piece when changing modes, but it's very convenient to be able to use the Look P18 in the backcountry.

-Can be used all year round, regardless of location or conditions, from the slopes to the backcountry and competitions.
+Suitable for year-round use regardless of location or conditions, from groomed slopes to backcountry and competitions.

 ●Review:

-When skiing, power is transferred very well to the toe side.
-I like how the heel piece's shape places the mounting screws close to the center of the ski, and the unique turntable function allows you to feel the ski's flex to the fullest.
+When skiing, the power transfer to the toe side is excellent.
+I like that the mounting screws are closer to the center of the ski due to the shape of the heel piece, and that the unique turntable function allows me to feel the ski's flex to the fullest.

 Photo / Takenaka Takashi